hande-qmc/hande/documentation/users_guide/hubbard.rst

     Required for systems other than the Heisenberg model.

     Set the number of electrons in the system to be *nel*.
-**spins_up** *spins_up*
-    For the Heisenberg model, set how many spins are to be up in the basis vectors considered.
-This will correspond to a particular block in the Hamiltonian.
 **lattice** *lattice vectors*
     Integer matrix.